Louis Roy: Disappearance

 On 23 June 2000, Roy disappeared after departing to attend a party at the house of Boucher's father to celebrate the 5th anniversary of the founding of the Nomads.
 Roy had frequently ignored Boucher's orders by selling cocaine for less than $50,000 per kilogram, which was reported to have angered Boucher, but Roy believed that his status as a founding member of the Nomad chapter gave him immunity from being punished.
-In July 2001, Elias Lekkas of the West End Gang testified that Roy went from Boucher household to a meat-processing plant owned by Gerald Matticks.
+In July 2001, Elias Lekkas of the West End Gang testified that Roy went from the Boucher household to a meat-processing plant owned by Gerald Matticks.
 Roy was then bound, gagged and while still alive ran through a meat-grinding machine.

-The Mafiosi Andrea "Andrew" Scoppa – who was a member of the Rizzuto family – in his posthumously published 2022 book La Source confirmed that Roy's cause of death was being run through a meat-grinder.
+Mafia member Andrea "Andrew" Scoppa – who was a member of the Rizzuto family – in his posthumously published 2022 book La Source confirmed that Roy's cause of death was being run through a meat-grinder.
 Scoppa was murdered on 21 October 2019 in Montreal, being found shot dead in front of a store at 4744 Saint-Jean Boulevard.
 However, Scoppa was interviewed several times between October 2014-October 2019 by journalists Félix Séguin and Éric Thibault, where he spoke frankly about his underworld activities on the condition that the interviews be only published after his death.
 In an interview with Séguin and Thibault, Scoppa stated that Rizzuto had made a secret deal with Boucher that in exchange for throwing the full support of the Rizzuto family against the Rock Machine and killing the pro-Rock Machine Rizzuto family capo Paolo Gervasi that Boucher would in exchange would have Roy killed.
 Scoppa maintained that Boucher had tolerated Roy selling cocaine below $50,000 per kilogram as a way to pressure Rizzuto to act against Gervasi, who had taken a very pro-Rock Machine line.
 Gervasi ran a strip-club, the Castel Tina, along with his son Salvatore, where members of the Rock Machine always had reserved tables and were allowed to wear their gang colors.